jmcateer/grunt-qunit-missed/README.md

 Type: `String`
 Default value: options.htmlReport

 Specify where the result html report should be placed.
-The defalut location is the same directory given by the options.htmlReport.
+The default location is the same directory given by the options.htmlReport.

 #### options.teamName
 Type: `String`